 Infamous sightseeing spots such as Kyoto and Nara, you can rent yukata.

 If you are a sightseeing spot you can find a kimono rental shop.

-You may wear kimono and experience the summer in Japan.
+You may wear a kimono and experience summer in Japan.

-The price of the yukata is sophisticated and the one of the design is expensive, but it is also possible to find simple things of around 3,000 yen.
+The price of the yukata is sophisticated and one of the designs is expensive, but it is also possible to find simple things of around 3,000 yen.